aryamihirs/marqo-demo/README.md

 #### Dataset
 The dataset consists of 30 NFT-styled Bored Apes images.
 Each image is tagged with descriptions in both English and Spanish, catering to the multilingual search capabilities of Marqo.

-#### Sample Queries
-The script is pre-configured with the following sample queries in English and Spanish.
-Here are example queries to try.

-* "A trendsetting primate with eye-catching accessories" / "Un primate pionero con accesorios llamativos"
-* "A contemplative simian sporting urban fashion" / "Un simio contemplativo luciendo moda urbana"
-* "A whimsical monkey with an artistic flair" / "Un mono caprichoso con un toque artístico"
-* "A streetwise ape with a flair for the dramatic" / "Un simio callejero con un sentido dramático"
-* "A cartoon ape showcasing a vibrant persona" / "Un simio de dibujos animados mostrando una personalidad vibrante"
-* "A hip simian in casual chic attire" / "Un simio a la moda en atuendo casual chic"
-* "An avant-garde monkey radiating cool vibes" / "Un mono vanguardista que irradia ondas geniales"
-* "A dapper primate dressed to impress" / "Un primate elegante vestido para impresionar"

-#### Modifying Sample Queries
-To test different queries, modify the `query_text` parameter in the `perform_search` function call within `client.py`.
-This allows for experimentation with various search terms in both English and Spanish.

 #### Setting Up and Running Marqo Server
 * [Install Docker](https://docs.docker.com/get-docker/): Required for running the Marqo server.
 * Run Marqo Server: